 - Complications of myopia: These complications are based on the types of myopia, which are as follows:

-High myopia: It is the severe condition which has following complications like retinal detachment, cataract and glaucoma
+- High myopia: It is the severe condition, which has complications like retinal detachment, cataract and glaucoma.

-Degenerative myopia: Also refers to “Malignant myopia” which is a critical condition in which the size of eyeball increases very quickly.
+- Degenerative myopia: It is also called malignant myopia, which is a critical condition where the size of an eyeball increases very quickly.
 It has complications like retinal detachment, choroid neovascularization, glaucoma, strabismus and amblyopia.

-Complications of hypermetropia: It includes retinal detachment, strabismus, amblyopia etc.
+- Complications of hypermetropia: It includes complications like retinal detachment, strabismus, amblyopia etc.

-Terminologies for the complications caused by both myopia and hypermetropia are discussed below:
+Terminologies for the complications that are caused by both myopia and hypermetropia are discussed below:

 - Retinal detachment: It is the condition, by which the retinal membrane separates or detaches from the back of the eye.

 - A cataract is a disease that causes the clouding of the eye lens.

-Glaucoma: It is a major problem that damages the optic nerve which plays a crucial role in transferring the signals that convert from images by the retina.
+- Glaucoma: It is a major problem that damages the optic nerve that plays a crucial role in transferring the signals that convert from images by the retina.

-Choroid neovascularization: It defines as the condition which causes the growth of abnormal blood vessel in the eye.
+- Choroid neovascularization: It is the clinical condition, which causes the growth of abnormal blood vessels in the eye.

-Strabismus: It is the condition, where an eye cannot move in the same direction while looking onto the object.
-This disease also refers to “Crossed eye”.
+- Strabismus: It is the condition where an eye cannot move in the same direction while looking onto the object.
+This disease is also called “Crossed eye”.

-Amblyopia: Strabismus leads to amblyopia which is a medical condition also term as “Lazy eye” which cause diminished vision.
+- Amblyopia: Strabismus leads to amblyopia that is a medical condition also termed as “Lazy eye” and characterized by the diminished vision.

 Key Differences Between Myopia and Hypermetropia

-- Myopia and hypermetropia are sometimes referred to by their alternative names “Nearsightedness” and “Farsightedness” respectively.
+- Myopia and hypermetropia are sometimes interchangeable with the terms nearsightedness and farsightedness, respectively.

 - The characteristic difference between the two is the image formation, wherein the image forms in front of the retina in the myopic eye, and behind the retina in the hypermetropic eye.

-- The major effect is on the size of the eyeball, which increases in a myopic eye by which the focal length decreases.
-And, the size of eyeball decreases in a hypermetropic eye which increases the focal length.
-The focal length of a lens is inversely proportional to the size of eyeball i.e. when the size of eyeball increases, the focal length will decrease and vice versa.
+- The major effect is on the size of the eyeball, which increases in a myopic eye due to the decreases in focal length.
+Oppositely, the size of eyeball decreases in a hypermetropic eye, which increases the focal length.
+The focal length of a lens is inversely proportional to the size of the eyeball, i.e. when the size of eyeball increases, the focal length will decrease and vice versa.